bonitoo-io/influxdata-iot-petstore/README.md

 docker run --rm --name my-influxdb2 --publish 9999:9999 quay.io/influxdb/influx:nightly
 ```

-InfluxDB must be initialized before first usage.
+InfluxDB must be initialized before the first usage.
 The user and the organization setup can be done using command line:

 ```bash